-- Changes in Actuarial Assumptions due to the Triennial Experience Study done in the fourth quarter of 2017. - Favorable investment performance. - Liability gains primarily due to lower than assumed salary increases. - Continued recognition of Tier 2 benefits for new hires. - ERI liabilities. - Three employers are individually rated (DuPage County; Union School District 46 and Peoria County).
+- Change in Discount Rate from 7.50% to 7.25%. - Unfavorable investment performance. - Slight liability losses primarily due to higher than assumed salary increases. - Continued recognition of Tier 2 benefits for new hires. - ERI liabilities. - Three employers are individually rated (DuPage County; Union School District 46 and Peoria County).
 Although these employers will receive separate valuation reports, member counts, assets, and liabilities for these employers are also included in the totals in this valuation report.

 A full reconciliation of changes in contribution rates can be found in the Gain/Loss Analysis report.
-Based upon this year's valuation results, IMRF is 92.9% funded and the average/total employer rate is 9.62% of payroll.
+Based upon this year's valuation results, IMRF is 90.0% funded and the average/total employer rate is 11.56% of payroll.